PedroRomao3/Software-Engineering_FEUP/docs/ArchitectureAndDesign.md

 - **Lobby Management:** Module respondible for managin components related to the lobbies
 - **E-lobby Logic:** Module respondible for establish fothe communications between the app and external services
 - **Database:** Module responsible for storing infomation related to app users
-- **Discord:** Module responsible for providing resources related to communication
+- **Gmail:** Module responsible for providing resources related to communication

 ![Logical diagram](/images/logical_Diagram.png)